Boundary dynamics for holomorphic sequences, non-autonomous dynamical systems and wandering domains: Boundary convergence and proof of Theorem A

 Now let $\gamma\subset \Delta_n$ be a hyperbolic geodesic joining $F_n(z)$ to $F_n(z_0)$; then the Euclidean distance apart of these two points is bounded from above by the Euclidean length $\leucl(\gamma)$.
 Since $\gamma$ is a hyperbolic geodesic, we deduce from \eqref{eq:hyp density} that

 so

-which gives \eqref{eucl-hyp} and completes the proof. \end{proof} \begin{rem*} As noted in the introduction, the matter of convergence to the boundary is somewhat delicate in that it is closely related to the shape of the domains $U_n$, and there may be situations where it is more appropriate to use an alternative definition.
+which gives \eqref{eucl-hyp} and completes the proof. \end{proof} \begin{rem*} The matter of convergence to the boundary is somewhat delicate in that it is closely related to the shape of the domains $U_n$, and there may be situations where it is more appropriate to use an alternative definition.
 For example, if the domains shrink with Euclidean diameters tending to 0, then the Denjoy--Wolff set is automatically the whole of $\partial U$.
 This geometric problem was discussed briefly in \cite{BEFRS}, where the following observation was made.

 Recall that the Euclidean distance of a point~$z$ from the boundary of a hyperbolic domain~$U$ is closely related to the hyperbolic density at the point in the domain.
 Indeed, when $U_n$ are simply connected domains, the standard estimates for hyperbolic density mentioned above imply that